 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Every year, 20 million people are diagnosed with gallbladder problems.
-Of those 20 million, about half will have their gallbladder removed as part of their treatment plan.
+Of those 20 million, about half will have their gallbladder removed as a part of their treatment plan.

 Given some of the symptoms of gallbladder trouble, it’s understandable why people would be moved to extreme measures in an attempt to correct the problem, but often, removal of the gallbladder won’t fix the problem.

 Changes in diet may provide relief for many people with gallbladder symptoms, including problems that won’t be corrected by removal.

 The gallbladder, unlike other parts of the digestive system, does not produce or digest anything.
 The gallbladder serves as a holding tank for bile made by the liver.

 Bile breaks fats down into fatty acids and fat-soluble vitamins A, E, D, and K, and is dispensed into the intestines by bile ducts on the side of the gallbladder.
 Because bile is made in one place (the liver) and used in another (the intestines), it is routed through the gallbladder.

 Bile serves many purposes in the body, but the major ones to remember are the digestion of fat, and the regulation of cholesterol.

 What are the most common problems with the gallbladder?